 Summer is bursting at its sun-soaked seams with activities to entertain the troops.
 All you need is a vivid imagination and a little bit of spending cash to brighten up the midsummer doldrums.
 Children are ecstatic to be free of school for a few months and parents love the opportunity to spend time with them and enjoy the warmer weather together.
-Here are fifteen fun summer activities kids will love and a fun printable for activities kids can keep on hand for ideas all summer long.
+Here are numerous fun summer activities kids will love and a fun printable for activities kids can keep on hand for ideas all summer long.
 These activities can be done as a family or your kids can take these ideas and run with them.

 Ideas For Fun Summer Activities Kids Will Love

 School is out and the outdoor fun has begun!
 It is a great time for kids to enjoy the outdoors and be as active as possible while they aren’t cooped up at school.
 Here are a lots of summer fun ideas kids will love.

 Remember how much fun wiffle ball was?
 Here is an affiliate link for a Wiffle 32 Inches Bat & Ball set that costs less than $10 on Amazon, and you don’t have to be an athlete to be a valuable member of the team.
 I loved playing wiffle ball with my brother when I was little.

 You don’t have to live near a beach to make your ultimate sand castle dreams come true.
 If you’ve got some boards or a base, just fill it with sand and you’re halfway there.
 Build a homemade sand castle kit with shovels, old cool whip containers and large oatmeal cylinders.
 Throw a little Elmer’s glue into your sand and water mixture for a non toxic way to help it last.